4 days helping wild animals in East Gippsland.

 Travel past internationally acclaimed RAMSAR wetlands of the Lakes District of East Gippsland before travelling by ferry to an island sanctuary in the wetlands with a thriving colony of wild Koalas.

-We take a walk through the forest spotting these delightful animals in the wild, and learning about their lives.
-We may also see Echidnas, Wallabies and Kangaroos and many colourful parrots, honeyeaters and seabirds which you can help record for conservation purposes.
+We are helping to set up a wild koala research project on the island.
+Data we collect will be collated by the new koala conservation group on the island – including tree species preference, behaviour, identification of individuals and evidence of koalas drinking stemflow.
+We take walks through the forest spotting koalas in the wild.
+We may also see Echidnas, Swamp Wallabies and Eastern Grey Kangaroos and many colourful parrots, honeyeaters and seabirds which you can help record for conservation purposes.

 Dinner tonight is in a local restaurant.